Samsung/tizen-docs/docs/application/dotnet/guides/uix/stt.md

 -   Retrieve or set the current engine for STT recognition by using the `Engine` property of the `Tizen.Uix.Stt.SttClient` class.

-    The supported language, silence detection, and supported recognition types depend on the STT engine.
+    The supported language, silence detection, and supported recognition types depend on the STT engine:

     ```csharp
     void SetGetCurrentEngine()